mcmuroff/LATIN102/translation1.md

 When Hercules was absent, the centaur Eurytion demanded the wife Deianira.
 Since her father was afraid of the centaur, he promised to give her to Eurytion.
 By a fixed time, the centaur came with his brothers to the wedding.
-Hercules interrupted and killed the centaur, lead Deianira away.
+Hercules interrupted and killed the centaur, and he lead Deianira away.